 Each of the investment options available in the Scheme on the Approved List carry different investment risks depending on the nature of the underlying investments (including asset classes invested in and underlying fund managers or investments used).

-A ‘risk profile’ or ‘risk level’ (including the Risk Band, Risk label and the likelihood of a negative return over a specified period) is shown for Raiz Invest Super’s investment options in Section 5 of this Guide based on the Standard Risk Measure.
+A ‘risk profile' or ‘risk level' (including the Risk Band, Risk label and the likelihood of a negative return over a specified period) is shown for the Raiz Invest Superannuation's investment options in section 5 of this Guide based on the Standard Risk Measure.
 The higher the Risk Band number, the higher the risk.
 The Risk label summarises the level of risk (e.g. Low, medium or high).

 The Standard Risk Measure is based on industry guidance to allow members to compare investment options that are expected to deliver a similar number of negative annual returns over any 20-year period.

 The Standard Risk Measure is not a complete assessment of all forms of investment risk, for instance it does not detail what the size of a negative return could be or the potential for a positive return to be less than a member may require to meet their objectives.
 Further, it does not take into account the impact of administration fees and tax on the likelihood of a negative return.
 You should ensure you are comfortable with the risks and potential losses associated with your chosen investment options.